gagolews/stringi/devel/sphinx/rapi/stri_opts_collator.md

 ## Details

 <span class="pkg">ICU</span>\'s *collator* performs a locale-aware, natural-language alike string comparison.
-This is a more reliable way of establishing relationships between strings than the one provided by base <span style="font-family: Courier New, Courier; color: #666666;">**R**</span>, and definitely one that is more complex and appropriate than ordinary bytewise comparison.
+This is a more reliable way of establishing relationships between strings than the one provided by base <span class="rlang">**R**</span>, and definitely one that is more complex and appropriate than ordinary bytewise comparison.

 ## Value